-- Peripheral Defines a device that advertises using connectable advertising packets and becomes a slave as soon as it is connected.
-Peripheral devices need a Central device, as the Central device initiates connections.
-Through the advertisement data, a Peripheral device can broadcast the general information about the device. - Central Defines a device that initiates connections to peripherals and will therefore become a master when connected.
-Peripheral devices need a Central device, as the Central device initiates connections. - Broadcaster Defines a device that sends advertising data.
-It is similar to the Peripheral role.
-However, Broadcaster does not support connections and can only send data but not receive it. - Observer Defines a device that scans for Broadcasters and reports the received information to an application.
-The Observer role does not allow transmissions.
+- Peripheral Defines the device to advertise using connectable advertising packets in order to establish connection.
+Peripheral devices need a Central device, because the Central device initiates connection.
+A Peripheral device can broadcast general information about the device through the advertisement data. - Central Defines the device to initiate connection.
+Peripheral devices need a Central device, because the Central device initiates connection. - Broadcaster Defines the device to send advertising data similar to the Peripheral role.
+However, the Broadcaster does not support connection, it sends data but does not receive it. - Observer Defines the device to scan for a Broadcaster and reports the received information to an application.
+The Observer role does not allow transmission.

-6.2.2 BLE Controller only (HCI)
+6.2.2 Bluetooth LE Controller only (HCI)

-HCI mode enables the use of the device as BLE Controller.
+HCI mode enables the use of the device as Bluetooth LE Controller.
 Selecting this mode makes all other tabs unavailable.